 \begin{proof} By Corollary~\ref{cor:directbij} it suffices to enumerate $\cSF(\sigma_n)$.
 By considering the reverse row word of such tableaux, i.e.\ the word created by reading the entries from the top right to the bottom left, $\OOT(\sigma_n)$ is the number of sequences $a_1, a_2, \ldots, a_{2n-1}$ so that $a_{2i-1} \geq a_{2i} < a_{2i+1}$ for $1 \leq i < n$, $a_{2i-1} \leq i$ for $1 \leq i \leq n$, and $a_{2i} \leq i$ for $1 \leq i < n$.
 These are exactly the strictly alternating pistols of length $2n - 1$ that are counted by $G_{2n}$. \end{proof}

-If we delete the bottom-most square from a zigzag, the number of nonzero Okounkov--Olshanski terms can be described using median Genocchi numbers: \begin{thm} $\OOT((n+1,n,\ldots,2)/\delta_{n}) = H_{2n+1}$. \end{thm} \begin{proof} Similar to the proof of Theorem \ref{thm:genocchi}, $\OOT((n+1,n,\ldots,2)/\delta_n)$ is the number of strict alternating pistols of length $2n$, which is $H_{2n+1}$. \end{proof}
+If we delete the bottom-most square from a zigzag, the number of nonzero Okounkov--Olshanski terms can be described using median Genocchi numbers: \begin{theorem} $\OOT((n+1,n,\ldots,2)/\delta_{n}) = H_{2n+1}$. \end{theorem} \begin{proof} Similar to the proof of Theorem \ref{thm:genocchi}, $\OOT((n+1,n,\ldots,2)/\delta_n)$ is the number of strict alternating pistols of length $2n$, which is $H_{2n+1}$. \end{proof}

 We use the Okounkov--Olshanski formula to give an identity for odd Euler numbers.